superlinear-ai/raglite/README.md

 insert_document(Path("Special Relativity.pdf"), config=my_config)
 ```

-### 3. Searching and Retrieval-Augmented Generation (RAG)
+### 3. Retrieval-Augmented Generation (RAG)

-#### 3.1 Dynamically routed RAG
+#### 3.1 Adaptive RAG

-Now you can run a dynamically routed RAG pipeline that consists of adding the user prompt to the message history and streaming the LLM response.
-Depending on the user prompt, the LLM may choose to retrieve context using RAGLite by invoking a retrieval tool.
-If retrieval is necessary, the LLM determines the search query and RAGLite applies hybrid search with reranking to retrieve the most relevant chunk spans (each of which is a list of consecutive chunks).
-The retrieval results are sent to the `on_retrieval` callback and are also appended to the message history as a tool output.
-Finally, the LLM response given the RAG context is streamed and the message history is updated with the assistant response:
+Now you can run an adaptive RAG pipeline that consists of adding the user prompt to the message history and streaming the LLM response:

 ```python
 from raglite import rag